LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 1. After Scoring is enabled, you will see the Score checkbox available to select on all Activities you have created, while editing that Activity.

-1. Click the checkbox to enable scoring, and enter a score for that Activity.
+1. Select the checkbox to enable scoring, and enter a score for that Activity.

     ![](../../lod/images/score-scored-checkboxes.png)